-The Great Smoky Mountains of eastern Tennessee draws tourists to Gatlinburg like a Toby Keith concert draws starry-eyed southern girls.
+The Great Smoky Mountains of eastern Tennessee draws throngs of visitors to Gatlinburg.
 What’s great about the beautiful southern city is that it is easily accessible by less than a day’s drive for more than half of the country’s population.
 On a good day, you can get there by taking I-40 to Exit 407 and going south through Sevierville and Pigeon Forge.
 For alternative routes consider the following:

--For those coming from Lexington, Tennessee, take I-75 North and follow Highway 321 to I-40 East to Exit 435, which should also take 45 minutes.
+-For those coming from Lexington, Tennessee, take I-75 North and follow Highway 321 to I-40 East to Exit 435.

 -From Chattanooga, Tennessee, take Exit 81 on I-75 North, following Highway 321 North to Gatlinburg through Maryville and Townsend.
-Expect to be on the road for approximately an hour and ten minutes.
+Expect to be on 321 North for approximately an hour and ten minutes.

 –Nashville dwellers, you will take I-75 South and follow the same directions as if you were coming from Chattanooga.